dzakyputra/best-books-to-read/content/posts/books-by-female-authors-that-celebrate-women's-stories.md

 Looking for books that celebrate women's stories and experiences?
 Here are five must-reads by female authors that will inspire and empower you:

-1. **The Color Purple by Alice Walker**, a Pulitzer Prize-winning novel that explores the lives of African American women in the 1930s.
+1. <a href="https://amzn.to/3WgkkPr" target="_blank">**The Color Purple by Alice Walker**</a>, a Pulitzer Prize-winning novel that explores the lives of African American women in the 1930s.
 Through the eyes of Celie, a poor and uneducated woman, we witness the struggles and triumphs of black women as they navigate racism, sexism, and poverty.

 2. **The Handmaid's Tale by Margaret Atwood**, a dystopian novel set in a future where women have been stripped of their rights and reduced to reproductive vessels.
 The story follows Offred, a handmaid who rebels against the oppressive regime she is trapped in.